 Well, in fact, man down.
 Man very down.
 Cam in a hoodie showed up for the obligatory post game presser, but he was absent.
 The man behind the face was lost inside his own head.
 It seemed images from the game, fresh shudders, would strike at random and imprint a flicker of pain on his expression out of sync with question or answer.
 He was reliving the game one horrific moment after another, his face car-crash blank.
-Then a voice from the din asked about the second fumble, the one where Cam looked at the ball like it was a ripe diaper on the front seat of his Hummer.
-Cam’s heart finds the bottom of the hole.
+Then a voice from the din asked about the second fumble, when a seemingly immobile Cam looked at the football like it was a ripe diaper on the front seat of his Hummer.
+Cam doesn’t answer, just stares.
+His heart finds the bottom of the hole.
 It is painful to watch.

 Come to think of it, his signature flair may be the perfect expression for Cam Newton’s Super Bowl.
 That incongruous connection between the image of a head buried in the crook of the elbow and crushing domination acquires a much more appropriate image for his defeat.
 A stylized weeping of a heartsick beatdown.

 A little dab’ll do ya.